 Many a Vogue cover showcases Cash's work.
 Yet he is a rare gem in an industry where superficiality is common.
 Extremely disciplined, driven and hard-working, Cash also prioritizes his family above all else.
-And besides working magic with hair, Cash started and runs a real-estate company with his wife and brother-in-law.
+And besides working magic with hair, Cash started and runs a real-estate company with his wife.

 How did you get started with hair?